weewx/weewx/docs_src/upgrade.md

 ### The value of `WEEWX_ROOT`

-Previous versions of WeeWX that were installed using `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages) used `/` as the value for `WEEWX_ROOT`.
+This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
+Installations that use a `setup.py` install are not affected.

-In version 5, a value of `/` will be treated as `/etc/weewx`.
+Previous versions of WeeWX set `WEEWX_ROOT=/` (the root directory) in the configuration file `/etc/weewx/weewx.conf`.
+In version 5, while the value will not be modified by the normal upgrade process, a value of `/` will be treated as `/etc/weewx` at runtime.
+This means that effectively `WEEWX_ROOT` equals `/etc/weewx`.

-The actual value in the configuration file will *not* be modified by the upgrade process, but if you explicitly upgrade the configuration file using `weectl station upgrade`, then `WEEWX_ROOT=/` will be changed to `WEEWX_ROOT=/etc/weewx`.
+If you wish, you can explicitly upgrade the configuration file by using the utility [`weectl station upgrade`](../utilities/weectl-station#upgrade-an-existing-station), in which case `WEEWX_ROOT=/` will be changed to `WEEWX_ROOT=/etc/weewx`.

+    sudo weectl station upgrade --what config

 ### Use of systemd units for services

-WeeWX now ships with systemd unit files for the platforms that use systemd.
+This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
+Installations that use a `setup.py` install are not affected.

-If you install WeeWX using `apt`, `yum`, or `zypper`, then two files will be installed, the standard service unit `weewx.service` and the template service unit `weewx@.service`.
-For a pip install, these are available in the `util` directory in the `weewx-data` directory, and must be installed separately.
-The template unit makes it very easy to run multiple instances of `weewxd`, for example if you have more than one weather station or multiple sets of sensors.
+For these package installers, two systemd unit files will be installed: the standard service unit `weewx.service`, and the template service unit `weewx@.service`.
+The template unit makes it very easy to run multiple instances of `weewxd` (for example, if you have more than one weather station or multiple sets of sensors).

 ### WeeWX runs as the `weewx` user

+This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
+Installations that use a `setup.py` install are not affected.

-If you install WeeWX using `apt`, `yum`, or `zypper`, then `weewxd` will run as the `weewx` user.
+For these package installers, `weewxd` will run as the user `weewx`.
 The configuration files, skins, databases, and reports are owned by the `weewx` group.
 This makes it easier to manage a WeeWX installation.
 Put yourself into the `weewx` group, then you will not have to `sudo` to make changes to skins or configurations.
 You *will* have to `sudo` to start/stop `weewxd`.

 ### udev rules installed for core hardware

-If you install WeeWX using `apt`, `yum`, or `zypper`, then the udev rules file for hardware that is supported in WeeWX core is installed with WeeWX.
-This makes any hardware that uses USB or serial accessible to anyone in the `weewx` group.
+Version 5 includes `udev` rules for hardware that is supported by WeeWX.
+This makes any hardware that uses USB or serial ports accessible to anyone in the `weewx` group.
 So if you put yourself in the `weewx` group, you will not have to `sudo` to communicate with a supported USB or serial device.

+If you install WeeWX using `apt`, `yum`, or `zypper`, these rules are applied as part of the upgrade process.

+If you use a pip install, the rules are applied by the same script that installs the files necessary to run as a daemon.

 ### `SQLITE_ROOT` is now relative to `WEEWX_ROOT`